 Confirm via the Surveillance Director that the surveillance-operatives who will work on your case are qualified for high-level surveillance and have a track record of working successfully on threat type cases.

-The primary surveillance-operatives should have a minimum five years experience conducting physical surveillance as a full-time job.
+The primary surveillance-operatives should have a minimum of five years’ experience conducting physical surveillance as a full-time job.
 The majority of that time should be spent as part of a surveillance team working on high-level cases.

-Also important is that the surveillance-operatives have worked as a team on numerous occasions.
-You don’t want your case to be the one where an investigative company (that does not specialize in physical surveillance) randomly throws together a bunch of independent contractors who have not worked together and have not been vetted by a qualified person such as a surveillance specialist or surveillance director.
+Also notable is that the surveillance-operatives have worked as a team on numerous occasions.
+You don’t want your case to be the one where an investigative company (that does not specialize in physical surveillance) randomly throws together a bunch of independent contractors who have not worked together and have not been vetted by a qualified surveillance specialist or surveillance director.

-Physical surveillance is an art form that very few can do well on a consistent basis.
-It requires a wide variety of uncommon skill sets and traits, that includes superior multi tasking abilities and possessing that rare “6th sense” that serves as a sensor to alert the operative when tailing a Person of Concern if he or she is too close or too far away.
+Physical surveillance is an art form that very few can do well consistently.
+It requires a wide variety of uncommon skill sets and traits, including superior multi-tasking abilities and possessing that rare “sixth sense” that serves as a sensor to alert the operative when tailing a Person of Concern if he or she is too close or too far away.

-Over a period of time, it becomes apparent whose got that 6th sense - and who doesn’t.
-Just like watching athletes that lead in assists; they have that extra that others don’t and cannot learn.
-It’s important that all operatives on your case have that so-called “6th sense.”
+Over a period of time, it becomes apparent who has that sixth sense and who doesn’t.
+Just like watching athletes that lead in assists: they have that extra that others don’t and cannot learn.
+It’s vital that all operatives on your case have that so-called sixth sense.

-Request at a minimum two credible references that can provide confirmation that the prospective provider has successfully conducted physical surveillance on Persons of Concern related to threat management.
+Request a minimum of two credible references that can confirm that the prospective provider has successfully conducted physical surveillance on Persons of Concern related to threat management.

 5 - Private Investigation License/Certificate of Insurance/Attorney Work Product